TaimourArshad1/OSLab2/README.md

 quit: Exits the shell and returns to terminal

-environ:
+environ: List all environment strings

-echo:
+echo: Use to echo comment onto display

-help:
+help: Display user manual

-pause: responsible for pausing the shell
+pause: Responsible for pausing the shell